StefRuseva88/SoftUni-Front-End-Tech/README.md

 ## QUnit Tests

 ### Description
-In this project, I have used QUnit, a robust JavaScript unit testing framework, to write and execute unit tests.
+In this project, I have used QUnit, a JavaScript unit testing framework, to write and execute unit tests.
 The goal is to ensure that individual units of code (such as functions) work as expected.

 - Test Suites: Organize tests into suites for modular testing.
 - Assertions: Utilize a variety of assertions to validate code functionality.